instant-noodles/gltools/README.md

 ## Notice

-These tools are provided by the author "AS IS" and WITHOUT WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+These tools are provided by the author (Instant-Noodles) "AS IS" and WITHOUT WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.